 You have the right to decide how your Plan balance will be invested.
-Your Employer will establish administrative procedures that you must follow to select your investments.
-Your Employer will designate a list of vendors and investment options that you may select for new contributions to the Plan.
-You will have the ability to transfer your Plan balance among these vendors and investment options, to the extent permitted by the Individual Agreements.
-Contact your Employer if you are not certain whether a particular vendor or investment option is permitted under the Plan.
-If you do not select investments for your Plan account, the Employer will determine how your account will be invested.
+Your Employer will establish administrative procedures that you must follow to select/change your investments.
+Your Employer will designate a list of investment options that you may select for the investment of your Plan account.
+Contact your Employer or the Administrator if you are not certain whether a particular investment option is permitted under the Plan.
+If you do not select investments for your Plan account, the Employer or the Administrator will determine how your account will be invested.